hayleyygregg/AAD116/design-journal.md

 Using a wallpaper designed using the fundamental, Line, uploaded onto my Flickr account, I viewed all download sizes of the image and copied the URL of the image size I wanted to use.
 This was then added to the CSS code of my <a href="http://hayleyygregg.github.io" title="View Personal Page">hayleyygregg.github.io</a> page.

 As a homework, we were then asked to personalise our page to include a small piece to introduce ourselves.
+(Check out Week 3)

 At first I hadn't a clue what to write about myself!
 I felt so boring!
 I wanted to try and get personality across in what I wrote, stuck, I took to Google and started looking at two Illustrators I idolise <a href="http://jessicahische.is/anoversharer">Jessica Hische</a> & <a href="http://jilldehaanart.prosite.com/10649/about-me">Jill De Hann</a>.